JimLynchCodes/Rippers-N-Dippers/notifier/README.md

 ## Sign Up Link

-If you or a friend would like to sign up to recieve Triple Trenders email notifactions, you can do so here:
+If you or a friend would like to sign up to recieve Rippers N' Dippers email notifactions, you can do so here:

 https://cdn.forms-content.sg-form.com/a05e73a6-3ffa-11eb-914e-2e15f5059f35